Technical University of Lisbon, Porugal

 Water management and water uses: public participation, stakeholders’ involvement and the role of science

-This course will focus on the following questions:
+This course will explore the following challenges:

 - How can we link hydrological sciences and social sciences?

-- What does participation mean for actors?
+– What does participation mean for stakeholders, i.e users, policymakers, scientist and other interests?

 Language of interaction: English